rqlite/rqlite/README.md

 ### Why?
 rqlite gives you the functionality of a [rock solid](http://www.sqlite.org/testing.html), fault-tolerant, replicated relational database, but with very **easy installation, deployment, and operation**.
 With it you've got a **lightweight** and **reliable distributed relational data store**.
 Think [etcd](https://github.com/coreos/etcd/) or [Consul](https://github.com/hashicorp/consul), but with relational data modelling also available.

-You could use rqlite as part of a larger system, as a central store for some critical relational data, without having to run a heavier solution like MySQL.
+You could use rqlite as part of a larger system, as a central store for some critical relational data, without having to run larger, more complex distributed databases.

 ### How?
 rqlite uses [Raft](https://raft.github.io/) to achieve consensus across all the instances of the SQLite databases, ensuring that every change made to the system is made to a quorum of SQLite databases, or none at all.
 You can learn more about the design [here](https://github.com/rqlite/rqlite/blob/master/DOC/DESIGN.md).